Inspired from : Rôti de boeuf au four

 Strain the drippings into a small saucepan pushing as much of the cooked solids through the strainer as possible, especially the garlic.
 Eliminate the solids.
 If necessary, eliminate also the fat.

-Add 2.5 dl of beef stock, a little salt if necessary, and a heaped teaspoon of flour dissolved in the cooled stock.
+Add 2.5 dl of beef stock, a little salt if necessary, and a heap tablespoon of flour dissolved in the cooled stock.
 Bring to a boil and simmer for a few minutes.
+If need be, thicken the sauce with a little beurre manié (15 g, 15 g).